solguttman/MEAN-CMS/README.md

 # MEAN-CMS
-A CMS Build with nodeJS and angularJS
+A CMS Build with nodeJS and MongoDB Express

+In oreder to make this CMS work you need NodeJS and MongoDB